jadar/DeveloperCapes/README.md

 you do not conflict with other mods using the library as well.

 The cape image files are 22x17, and should be of the PNG format.
-Host them on a server or Dropbox.
-Maybe I'll add client hosted capes.
+Additionally, Developer Capes supports high definition capes.
+Those must be of the size that is divisible by 16.
+The height must be half of the width.
+So 1024x512, 2048x1024, and so on.
+Host them on a server, Dropbox, or GitHub.